DataTa-Da/qm2/docs/index.md

 # Establishing Causal Relationships between Influential Tweets and Cryptocurrency Prices using Regression Discontinuity.

-## Introduction
+All source code available on [Github](https://github.com/DataTa-Da/qm2).

-### Background & Context: What is the trend regarding blockchain and cryptocurrencies?
+## Background & Context: What is the trend regarding blockchain and cryptocurrencies?

 Since 2019, blockchain technology has catalysed the public’s interest and curiosity.
 In a nutshell, a blockchain is a distributed database shared among